 Want to bring a bit of Broadway home?
-If you're a fan of Andrew Lloyd Webber's musicals, you can watch your favourites on youtube via The Shows Must Go On!
+If you've been waiting for a chance to watch Hamilton! you can now enjoy it via the Disney+ subscription service.
+And If you're a fan of Andrew Lloyd Webber's musicals, you can watch your favourites on youtube via The Shows Must Go On!
 Youtube channel.
 Click here to tune in.

 Even if it can’t compare to a real life experience, VR technology is still allowing us to get a little closer to the world’s greatest wonders.
 At the very least, these platforms might help travellers plan their next superyacht holiday or city break once the lockdown has been lifted.

 Looking for more virtual experiences?
 Head over to our Virtual BOAT Show